rohit-chouhan/hero_button/README.md

 ## Getting Started

-This package is currentry in development.
+This package is currently in development.